AKA: Gannat al Shayateen, The Paradise of Fallen Angels

 Fallen Angels Paradise was something that wasn’t as dated as I expected.
 While it had a grittier film style, there wouldn’t be that many changes made except for cell phones or a bigger internet presence.
 I do have to give them props for the story looking more modern than one gives credit for.
 There was some interesting social commentary with the corpse of Tabel.
 He looks to be in pain and is very unkempt when he is first found dead.
 After being shaved, cleaned up, and wearing a suit, the corpse is smiling almost as if he’s mocking the upper crusts of society.
-Also, his corpse laughs with this distant echo effect when the low-lives take him around town.
+Also, his corpse laughs with this distant echo effect when the low lives take him around town.
 The family didn’t want the seedy reputation to be known so they get the regular dental implants and the fancy funeral getup.
 The music was good with the low-key acoustic bass-lead jazz pieces or the occasional accordion popping in here and there.
 While I wouldn’t run to get the soundtrack, the score did feel appropriate for the movie.
 Going back to the film style, this would’ve looked shallow if everything was bright and high-budget.
-The low lighting and gritty camera work fits the atmosphere of Cairo’s slums and even with the richer parts shown, there’s an underlying morbidity going on with the colors.
+The low lighting and gritty camera work fit the atmosphere of Cairo’s slums and even with the richer parts shown, there’s underlying morbidity going on with the colors.
 The acting was striking with the over-the-top antics of the three gambling drunkards who were Tabel’s last friends or the more serious and hard-nosed demeanor of the dead man’s family.
 It really shows the stark contrast of how each group of characters views life.

 This Egyptian movie does fall apart multiple times for me.
-I get the main trio were meant to be scallywags from the jump, but I found them to be quite unlikable as protagonists even by comedic anti-hero standards.
-It would be one thing if they had redeemable characteristics (or at the very least were hilarious even when doing bad things) besides some cheap laughs, but I have a very hard time rooting for some random gambling drunkards who try to pawn off gold plated teeth, literally steal a corpse from a funeral, one of them literally pimp-slapping a woman for a very petty reason, and even give said corpse alcohol.
+I get the main trio was meant to be scallywags from the jump, but I found them to be quite unlikeable as protagonists even by comedic anti-hero standards.
+It would be one thing if they had redeemable characteristics (or at the very least were hilarious even when doing bad things) besides some cheap laughs, but I have a very hard time rooting for some random gambling drunkards who try to pawn off gold-plated teeth, literally steal a corpse from a funeral, one of them literally pimp-slapping a woman for a very petty reason, and even give said corpse alcohol.
 To make matters worse, one of their prostitute friends kisses Tabel’s dead body on the face multiple times (I gagged seeing those scenes).
 How is this not desecrating a corpse with all these actions?
-I know the family was uptight and have their own selfish issues, but at least they wanted to make sure he was buried with some semblance of dignity.
+I know the family was uptight and had their own selfish issues, but at least they wanted to make sure he was buried with some semblance of dignity.
 There wasn’t a lot of character development with the characters as they felt very static or were one-note personalities.
 The ending was creative from a filming standpoint as the camera turns upside down while the car drives down the tunnel, but it just ends out of nowhere.
 Were they just going to party with a dead person as they have a joyride under the midnight sky (I’m not sure how I feel making references to Oingo Boingo and Miley Cyrus)?
 The dark humor just fell flat for me and was morbid for the wrong reasons.
 There were multiple subtitle typos and grammar errors which got too distracting for me as well.

 Fallen Angels Paradise was the worst of the Egyptian movies I saw in that particular DVD set.
 There was some good acting, music, and effort with social commentary.
 However, I had a hard time rooting for Tabel’s vagrant friends even if they were supposedly fulfilling his wishes or what they thought he would’ve wanted.
 I wouldn’t call it the worst movie ever, but I would not recommend this when it comes to international cinema.